aloz/esl2http/README.md

 #### Database design
 ![](ProjectFiles/README-esl2http-er.png)

-Self-documented datatables and columns (I think)
+- Self-documented datatables and columns (I think);
-- The tables structure tends to the 1st normal form, with imaging an entity, that is unique;
+- The tables structure tends to the 1st normal form, to split the entities, that are unique;
 - Foreign keys, check constraints, unique constraints - to provide the data integrity;
 - All the timestamps are in UTC;
 - `e-` fields are generated columns with parsed event values from `event-jsonb`;